 Those apprehensive about the security of their investments with a robo-advisor can rest easy.

 “Wealthsimple has a dedicated security staff who build and maintain state-of-the art security infrastructure, and continually monitor our systems for any potential risks,” Rachael Factor, communications director at Wealthsimple, says.
 “Our clients’ funds are protected by the CIPF, which is the standard for investment accounts in Canada.”

-According to Wealthsimple, the average age of their clients is 33 and 50% of clients are between the ages of 25-45 years old.
+According to Wealthsimple, 80% of their clients are 45 years old and under.
 Most are investing toward retirement, a big purchase like a first home, or general, long-term savings.
 (Wealthsimple recently launched its own high interest savings account, so it will likely draw a growing number of short-term savers as well).

 Wealthsimple offers a great investment option for all types of investors, from first-timers to seasoned vets.

 Those who desire a “set it and forget it” approach will benefit the most, as Wealthsimple’s offering ensures your money will work toward achieving your eventual investment goals.
 They provide a great alternative to traditional portfolio managers and, indeed, big bank investment advisors.

 Those who want more personal control over their individual investments may prefer a self-directed approach, however.

 Still not sure Wealthsimple is right for you?